Kannagi/AltairX/README.md

-# Altair
+# AltairX
 New computer and new CPU PoC

-The main processor of the Altair K1 is a VLIW In Order CPU.
+The main processor of the AltairX K1 is a VLIW In Order CPU.
 It has 3 internal memory:
 128 KiB L1 data Scratchpad memory.
 128 KiB L1 instruction Scratchpad memory.